deejaygraham/deejaygraham.github.io/src/content/posts/2025-05-14-turing-machine-1.md

 ## Tape

 The first part of that, for me, is implementing the tape reading and writing mechanism as described on the above page.
-The head and the tape need to work as one so I implemented a tape reader (which also allows for writing).
+The head and the tape need to work as one so I implemented a tape reader (which also allows for writing!?!).
 The head starts in the middle of the tape and can read from the current location, write to the current location and move left and right along the tape as the program will eventually demand.

 ## Code